Our mission is to impact lives through research that advances learning and development.

 Among this diversity, all have a shared goal: to impact lives through research that advances learning and development.

-Our team provides comprehensive grant support to faculty as they conceptualize, develop, submit and manage their grants.
+Our team provides comprehensive research support to faculty as they conceptualize, develop, submit and manage their grants.
 We also host presentations, special events and workshops to facilitate professional development and networking.

 We’re committed to enhancing research capacity through collaboration.